-This course has no prerequisites and people with no experience can enroll for it.
+This course has no prerequisites, and people with no experience can enroll.
 This makes it ideal for anyone moving to grant writing from any other writing discipline.

 In terms of industry, this course helps you build experience writing for nonprofits.
 This can also benefit intermediate-level grant-writers.

-Upon completion, students will be equipped with a letter of intent which would be ready to submit directly.
-Plus, they will receive materials that they can refer to, from which they can draw proposals.
+Upon completion, students will get a letter of intent ready for submitting to different organizations.
+Plus, they will receive materials they can refer to, from which they can draw proposals.

 Each enrollment round takes a maximum of 15 participants.
 This shows the amount of focus and individual attention that each attendee receives.